ultraio/docs-blockchain/docs/tutorials/fundamentals/tutorial-token-transfer-and-nft-purchase.md

 ### Step 2: Initiate Purchase Action

-Navigate to the action builder in your toolkit and select the `eosio.nft.ft` contract.
-Choose the purchase action to start the process of buying a Uniq.
+Navigate to the factory in your toolkit and select the `eosio.nft.ft::purchase.a` action.

 ![](./images/purchase-action-builder.png)